Skip to main content

 As the market continues to evolve, these trends are likely to shape the future of international employment, making it easier for businesses to navigate the challenges of global expansion.
 For a closer look at specific EOR providers that are capitalizing on these trends, I recommend reading our in-depth reviews of Oyster HR, Skuad, and Omnipresent.

-• Payroll in EUR: Ensures accurate salary payments in compliance with Dutch labor laws, including the Dutch Civil Code (Burgerlijk Wetboek) and collective labor agreements (CAOs), covering wage rates, overtime, and record-keeping to avoid penalties from authorities like the Dutch Tax and Customs Administration (Belastingdienst).
+• Global payroll management: Your EOR partner manages salary payments in EUR, ensuring full compliance with Dutch payroll regulations, the Dutch Civil Code (Burgerlijk Wetboek), and applicable collective labor agreements (CAOs).
+This includes wage requirements, overtime rules, and accurate record-keeping to avoid penalties from the Dutch Tax and Customs Administration (Belastingdienst).

-• Tax Compliance and Social Contributions: Handles income tax (Loonheffing) and mandatory social security contributions such as health insurance, pension (Algemene Ouderdomswet, AOW), and unemployment insurance (Werkloosheidswet, WW), ensuring adherence to Dutch tax regulations and the social security system.
+• Tax compliance and social contributions: The EOR handles income tax (Loonheffing) and all mandatory social security contributions, including health insurance, state pension (AOW), unemployment insurance (WW), and other statutory schemes.
+This ensures your employment setup aligns fully with Dutch tax law and the national social security system.

 Leveraging employer of record (EOR) services is critical to ensure compliance with international labor laws.